By Pat Ball

 Pat Ball joined Bethel in May of 1993 with strong experience in the Human Services and Children’s Services Field, including case management and direct care.
 Pat became Bethel Team Leader for Residential programs in 2008 and Director of Residential Programs in 2012.
 Pat holds an AS in Prelaw, a BS in Sociology and Certification in Early Childhood Development.
 She has worked with many community services agencies, including NABSW, NACFA, NCADV, TCCY, TCSW and TACFA.

 Here are 9 helpful verses to share with your children and teens:

 1. Finding Freedom from Fear

 “The name of the Lord is a strong tower; the righteous run to it and are safe.”
 Proverbs 18:10 (NKJV)

 We know that God really is the Great Protector.
 So as parents, we must call on God for His protection over our children.
-Students need to know that God is in their school with them if they take Him there in their hearts.
+Students need to know that God is with them if they take Him there in their hearts, whether at school, on the bus or at the computer.

 Pray with them daily for the peace that surpasses all understanding and guards their hearts in Christ, from Philippians 4:6-7.
 (NIV)